NileshChauhan-CHOCOS/apisymphony/README.md

 6. After tomcat started successfully. go to postman and hit above apis.

 ## Usage
- ### This project demonstrates how to call or consume an external API in Spring Boo.
+ ### This project demonstrates how to call or consume an external API in Spring Boot.